mittalf/MechaCar_Statistical_Analysis/README.md

 Data Needed: Would need to collect highway fuel efficiency data for manufacring lots as well as for the competition.

-Statistical test to be perormed: Perform two-sample t-test would be used to compare the mean of a sample to the population; In this case the mean of production sample which includes improved feature X of MechCar would be compared to the mean of fuel efficiency of a competition car.
+Statistical test to be perormed: Perform one sample t-test would be used to compare the mean of a sample to the population; In this case the mean of production sample which includes improved feature X of MechCar would be compared to the mean of fuel efficiency of a competition car.